isabelroses/website/content/nix-shells.md

 ### But you didn't mention `pkgs.mkShellNoCC`?

-The diffrence between difference these two is that `mkShell` includes a C compiler in the shell environment, whilst `mkShellNoCC` does not.
+The difference between difference these two is that `mkShell` includes a C compiler in the shell environment, whilst `mkShellNoCC` does not.
 So in a situation where you know you won't need any C compiler or related technogies its better to use `pkgs.mkShellNoCC`.

 ### How about using my overlay?

 My personal favorite has to be [oxalica/rust-overlay](https://github.com/oxalica/rust-overlay), so that is what we are going to use in this example.
-I heavily advice mainly using the flake to get reproducable outputs.
+I heavily advice mainly using the flake to get reproducible outputs.

 ```nix
 {